DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

   10 |BFI with error(s)|BFI no error(s)
   11 |BFI with error(s)|BFI with error(s)

-NOTE: The meaning of C4 and C5 is outside the scope of the present
+NOTE: The meaning of C4 and C5 is outside the scope of the present document

 ### C bit: Failed Crypto operation indication
 This bit may be set to "1" if a decryption (encrypted audio along the circuit switched mobile network, decryption at the RTP sender forwarding this audio) operation could not be performed successfully for the specific half-block.
 Consequently, the encryption status of the half-block audio data is unknown.
 Implementation of an RTP receiver has to take into account "C bit" when forwarding such TETRA audio data (either to a decoder directly or via TETRA infrastructure to a TETRA mobile unit), the contained audio might be scrambled - depending if the audio originally was generated as a plain-override half-block or as an encrypted half-block.